-You must also seek prior approval from the relevant faculty before applying to study units if you hope to have them credited to your degree.
+You must also seek prior approval from the relevant faculty before applying to study units if you hope to receive credit towards your degree.

 Restrictions to consider

-Normally Deakin will only approve units for cross-institutional study if they (or an equivalent) are not offered by Deakin University.
+Generally approval will only be given for cross-institutional study if the unit (or an equivalent) is not offered by Deakin.
 Each application is assessed individually.
 Online students generally cannot study units from another university in their first year of enrolment.

 If you already have credit for prior learning

-If you have entered your course with credit for prior learning you may find that there are restrictions on the number of cross-institutional units you can study.
-Check with a Student Adviser.
+If you have entered your course with credit for prior learning you may find there are restrictions on the number of cross-institutional units you can study.
+Check with a student adviser from Student Central.

 How to apply

-Apply by submitting a cross institutional enrolment form which is available from Student Central to Deakin along with all relevant documents.
+You will need to submit a cross-institutional enrolment form, which is available from Student Central along with all relevant documents.
 You may apply for units in more than one trimester on the application form.

 If you apply for only one trimester and subsequently want to take additional units, you need to submit a new application form for the additional units.

 If you wish to study at more than one institution you need to complete a form for each institution.
 Include a copy of the unit syllabus (handbook entry) you wish to study.
 Complete the cross-institutional enrolment form with a student adviser.